Counseling Degree Guide for 2023

 Do you need a degree to become a substance abuse counselor?

-Most states follow a tiered licensing model for substance abuse counselors, which can allow those with as little as a high school diploma to work in substance abuse counseling under certain circumstances (such as under supervision).
-However, those with higher educational attainment typically qualify for higher-level licenses, which may provide a broader range of career opportunities as well as higher pay.
+Most states follow a tiered licensing model for substance abuse counselors, which allows those with a high school diploma or associate degree to work in substance abuse counseling under supervision.
+Those with a more advanced degree can qualify for higher-level licenses, which may also provide a broader range of career opportunities and higher pay.

 Can I earn a counseling degree online?

 Absolutely!
-There are many online counseling degree programs that can help you earn your associate’s, bachelor’s, or master’s in a flexible format.
-Be sure to check with your state licensing board for degree requirements if you are considering an online counseling program that is based in another state.
+Many online counseling programs offer flexible ways to earn your associate, bachelor’s, or master’s degree.
+Be sure to check with your state licensing board for degree requirements if you are considering an online counseling program based in another state.

 How long does it take to become a counselor?

-For most types of counseling, including mental health counseling, marriage and family therapy, and school counseling, a master’s degree in counseling is the minimum educational attainment required.
-This means that you will likely spend at least six years in school–four years for your bachelor’s plus two to three years for your master’s-to complete the required education.
-In many states, you will also need to complete one to three years of supervised experience in order to qualify for a full license.
-This means that it commonly takes from seven to nine years to become a counselor from the time you begin your bachelor’s degree.
+It commonly takes seven to nine years to become a counselor.
+For most types of counseling, including mental health counseling, marriage and family therapy, and school counseling, a master’s degree in counseling is the minimum degree required.
+This means that you will likely spend at least six years in school–four years for your bachelor’s plus two to three years for your master’s.
+In many states, you must also complete one to three years of supervised experience to qualify for a full license.

 What degree do you need to be a counselor?